tylerlong/todo-render-efficiency/README.md

 We add a `console.log` to the beginning of EVERY React component, for example `console.log("<ComponentName> render");`.
 So that we can evaluate the render optimization.

+## Testing rules

+If a component didn't change, we should not re-render it, period.

+In order to pass a test, the app must NOT do any unnecessary renders.

+In the mean time, we need to make sure that the app behavior is 100% correct.
+If a component changed (its output) and the app didn't re-render it, it is a **critical** bug.

-## Test procedure
+## Preparation

-1. Create 5 todos with text "todo #1", "todo #2", "todo #3", "todo #4", "todo #5".
+- Create 5 todos with text "todo #1", "todo #2", "todo #3", "todo #4", "todo #5".
+- Open browser console
-2. Clear browser console
+- Clear browser console
-3. Create a new todo with text "todo #6"
-4. Delete todo with text "todo #1"
-5. Mark todo with text "todo #3" as complete
-6. Filter the list to only show complete todos
-7. Remove the filter to show all todos

-## Render Optimization Test Rules

-In order to pass the render optimization test, the app must not do any unnecessary renders:
+- watch browser console for the tests below

 ## test 1

-In step #3, create a new todo should **NOT** cause the existing 5 todos to re-render because they didn't change.
+Create a new todo with text "todo #6".

+It should **NOT** cause the existing 5 todos to re-render because they didn't change.

 ## test 2

+Delete the todo with text "todo #1".

-In step #4, delete a todo should **NOT** cause the other 5 todos to re-render because they didn't change.
+It should **NOT** cause the other 5 todos to re-render because they didn't change.

 ## test 3

+Mark the todo with text "todo #3" as complete.

-In step #5, mark a todo as complete should **NOT** cause the other 4 todos to re-render because they didn't change.
+It should **NOT** cause the other 4 todos to re-render because they didn't change.

 ## test 4

-In step #6, filter the list to only show complete todos, should **ONLY** cause the list to re-render.
+Filter the list to only show complete todos

+It should **ONLY** cause the list to re-render.

 **None** of the todos should re-render because they didn't change.

 Incomplete todos disappeared from screen so we should **NOT** render them.

 Complete todos didn't change so we should **NOT** re-render them.

 ## test 5

-In step #7, remove the filter to show all todos, should **ONLY** cause the list and incomplete todos to render.
+Remove the filter to show all todos

+It should **ONLY** cause the list and incomplete todos to render.

 Complete todos stays in the list without any change, we should **NOT** re-render them.

-## mores tests

-Just use some commons sense: if a component didn't change, we should not re-render it, period.

-In the mean time, we need to make sure the app behavior 100% correct.
-If a component changed (its output) and the app didn't re-render it, it is a **critical** bug.